zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 to be specified at the domain boundaries.
 For the simple domains contained in `py-pde`, all boundaries are orthogonal to one of the axes in the domain, so boundary conditions need to be applied to both sides of each axis.
-Here, the lower side of an axis can have a differnt condition than the upper side.
+Here, the lower side of an axis can have a different condition than the upper side.
 For instance, one can enforce the value of a field to be `4` at the lower side and its derivative (in the outward direction) to be `2` on the upper side using the following code: